mmkuang/grayclhn.github.io/handouts/_posts/2013-01-11-econ-102-syllabus.md

 slump.
 And it will also give you the necessary background for future classes in Economics and Business.

+The course is divided into three parts:

+1. The U.S. Macroeconomy overall: what the important series are and how recessions and expansions propegate.

+2. How macroeconomic policy is conducted, given what we discussed in the first part of the course.

+3. Issues relevant to international (open-economy) Macroeconomics: long-run economic growth; capital flows and trade between countries;
+   and exchange rates.

+The first two parts will be followed by midterm exams and the last part will be followed by the final.

 Contact information
 -------------------